pawatsethaput/OpenBank/REST-API-V1.2.md

 2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".

-**action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" http code 401.
+**action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" HTTP code 401.

 **Metadata:**
-The comments and tags added to a transaction in a view will appears ONLY on this view. e.g. comments posted to the public view only appear on the public view.
+Transaction metadata like (images, tags, comments, etc.) will appears ONLY on the view where they have been created e.g. comments posted to the public view only appear on the public view.

-The other account metadata fields like image_URL, more_info etc are unique through all the views.
+The other account metadata fields like image_URL, more_info, etc are unique through all the views.
 Example, if a user edit the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).

-### Note on JSON formatting in this document:
-* Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON
-* Ensure the JSON block is separated from other text by a line and it is indented by 4 spaces

-e.g.

-JSON:

-    {}

-Ends
+Except the two Geo tags corporate_location and physical_location which have the same behavior as the transaction metadata.